 Once your SOT is approved on Food Trader, you can commence trading!

-If you plan to trade on Council land, you may also need to obtain a Itinerant Trading Permit.
+If you plan to trade on Council land, you may also need to obtain an Itinerant Trading Permit.